City of Moonee Valley: History

 On 1 July 2008, the parts of North Melbourne and Kensington in the Moonee Valley LGA were transferred to the City of Melbourne.

 The original council logo from 1994 was replaced in February 2010.

 Exchange prefixes in the city are 937x, 837x, 933x or 833x (the latter left over from the old City of Keilor).

 Features

-The Moonee Valley is a culturally diverse region with a substantial residential population and various commercial set-ups and industries.
+The Moonee Valley is a culturally diverse region with a residential population and various commercial set-ups and industries.
 It comprises the Moonee Valley Racecourse, Essendon Airport and has several shopping precincts, restaurants, parks and offices.
-It is well connected and easily accessible through trams and the Craigieburn train line.
-It is also a thriving business centre, with close to 10,000 businesses operating in the region.
+It is easily accessible through trams and the Craigieburn train line.
+It has close to 10,000 businesses operating in the region.

 Council

 Wards

 Prior to the 2024 Council Elections, The City of Moonee Valley had three wards: Buckley, Myrnong and Rose Hill.

 Buckley Ward comprises Essendon Fields, Essendon North, Strathmore, Aberfeldie, most of Essendon and Strathmore Heights, and parts of Moonee Ponds and Essendon West.

 Myrnong Ward comprises Ascot Vale, Flemington, Travancore, most of Moonee Ponds and part of Essendon.

 Rose Hill Ward comprises Avondale Heights, Keilor East, Airport West, Niddrie, most of Essendon West and part of Strathmore Heights.

 At the 2024 Council Elections, nine wards were established with each ward electing once councillor each.
 The following wards were established;